wcheek/CDK_Lambda_API/README.md

 Note: Besides for the standard cdk libraries, you should include `aws-cdk.aws-lambda-python-alpha`.
 This experimental library allows CDK to build the Lambda function including additional libraries at deployment time.
 You will need `Docker` to use this deployment method.
+4) Make sure you have activated your AWS credentials and `cdk deploy`